esengendo/E2E-Retail-Project/README.md

 ## Overview

 This application showcases the integration of Few Shot Prompting using Google Palm, LangChain, MySQL, and Streamlit to enable natural language interactions with a Large Language Model (LLM) for generating and executing SQL queries.
-The application is particularly adept at extracting data from a backend SQL database using the "Retrieval Augmented Generation" (RAG) approach.
+The application is particularly adept at extracting data from any backend SQL database using the "Retrieval Augmented Generation" (RAG) approach.

 ## Objective: